nicholaswmin/automap/README.md

 - Replace [`Array`][array] with the provided `List` when defining list-like data.
-- The root object has `id` property set to a unique value
+- The root object has an `id` property set to a unique value

 ### Example